Qualitative research examples: Methods, approaches, and FAQs

 Data analysis

-Once data are collected, the analysis process begins.
+Once data is collected, the analysis process begins.
 It’s where you extract patterns, themes, and insights from the collected data.
 It’s one of the most critical aspects of qualitative research, turning raw, unstructured data into valuable insights.

 Qualitative data analysis usually takes place with several steps, such as: